Diagnostic Audiological Evaluation

 - Impedanciometry: This test evaluates the middle ear function (Ear drum, eustachian tube and three ear bones).

-What Can I Expect During a Diagnostic Audiological Evaluation?
+What Can I Expect During a Hearing Evaluation?

 When you arrive at our clinic you will register at the front desk and fill out a short medical history form.